MaryamTavana379/MaryamTavana379/README.md

 # Hi there 👋.
-I'm Maryam Tavana.
+I'm Maryam Tavana. :innocent:

-## I’m currently working on Pinoox company as front-end developer and learning Vuejs framework.
+## I’m currently working on Pinoox company as front-end developer :woman_technologist: and learning Vuejs framework.  :smiling_face_with_three_hearts:

-### You can connect with me on the following social networks :
+### You can connect with me on the following social networks : :speech_balloon:

 [linkedin](https://linkedin.com/MaryamTavana)
 [instagram](https://instagram.com/maryamtavana.__)